A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Introduction

-This work is motivated by the use of EHR data to study weight loss outcomes following bariatric surgery, particularly in comparison to similarly obese patients who do not undergo surgery, a setting which is described in detail in Section \ref{sec:bariatric_surgery}, and woven throughout the work.
+As mentioned, this work is directly motivated by the use of EHR data to study weight loss outcomes following bariatric surgery, particularly in comparison to similarly obese patients who do not undergo surgery, a setting which is described in detail in Section \ref{sec:bariatric_surgery}, and woven throughout the work.
 Section \ref{sec:setting} formalizes notation and describes calendar time-specific causal estimands.
 Sections \ref{sec:estimation} and \ref{sec:decomposing} introduce statistical tools, based on semiparametric efficiency theory, for determining how and why causal effects vary over calendar time, respectively, while Section \ref{sec:toolkit} outlines how analysts can synthesize information from estimation and inferential procedures outlined in previous sections to determine what to report in their own study.
-Section \ref{sec:application} returns to the motivating study to apply the methods outlined in this work, and finally, Section \ref{sec:discussion} concludes with discussion.
+Section \ref{sec:application} presents results leveraging tools from this framework to detect and characterize calendar time-varying effects in our study of weight loss following bariatric surgery.
+Finally, Section \ref{sec:discussion} concludes with discussion.
 Detailed proofs and simulations which validate tools from this framework are provided in the Supplementary Material.